dplucenio/plain-java-minimal-rest-service/README.md

 - [ ] JSON manipulation and transformation
 - [ ] dependency injection

+Progress is going to be stored on different branches, starting from `1-embedded-tomcat-bundle-jar`

 This projects uses `maven` and Java 11.

 To create the executable jar, run: